ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 - Animations (title animation, name scrolling and glimmering footer).
 Because they are too slow on windows.

-- The Spectrum Visualizer is too slow, disable by pressing v a few times.

 - .m4a files don't work.
 I haven't tried all formats but mp3s work so flacs should work as well.

 - Chafa covers don't work (except Windows Terminal on win11), although chafa is installed and so on.
 So ASCII covers is the default in Windows.